 I have to admit the soup section is not very extensive on my blog and there is a good reason for it.
 I just don’t like soups that much.

-I think growing up with soup every day for lunch ruined it for me.
+Growing up with soup every day for lunch ruined it for me.
 So as soon as I became responsible for my own lunches, I stopped eating soup altogether.

 And it’s a real shame because soup is so good for us.
 It’s healthy and it’s filling as long as you don’t overload yours with things like cheese!